Aoyama Station (Aichi): History

 Aoyama Station was opened on July 10, 1933, as Minami Narawa Station (南成岩駅, Minami Narawa-eki)on the Chita Railway.
 The Chita Railway became part of the Meitetsu group on February 2, 1943.
 A new station building was completed in April 1993.
 On January 29, 2005, the station was renamed to its present name.
 In July 2006, the Tranpass system of magnetic fare cards with automatic turnstiles was implemented, and the station became unattended after that date.
 The station building was reconstructed in 2010.
+A railway elevation project around this station was completed in 2013.